 Page title background

-Codependency and Addiction Treatment in Illinois
+Codependency Treatment in Illinois

 Codependency and addiction often go hand in hand.
 While each is a diagnosis, both can stand alone, and professional treatment can address them independently.
 At Gateway Foundation, we specialize in dual diagnosis services to evaluate both conditions and provide a comprehensive treatment program.